alkhe/notes/src/micro.md

 CS = - Qp + \int_0^Q d(Q) \:dQ
 ```

+Equilibrium is the optimal state for a market, because it maximizes total surplus.
 Try setting the price below and see how it affects surplus gained by each section of the market:

 {center
   <iframe src="https://www.desmos.com/calculator/qffvb0uqcd?embed" width="500px" height="500px" style="border: 1px solid #ccc" frameborder=0></iframe>